-16G Interpretation of terms related to marketing in section 16E
+16F Interpretation of terms related to marketing in section 16E

-- (1) For the purposes of section 16E a person markets a dwelling-house to let on a tenancy when- - (a) the person advertises that the dwelling-house is or may be available to let on a tenancy, or - (b) in the course of lettings agency work, the person informs any other person that the dwelling is or may be so available. - (2) For the purposes of section 16E a person markets a dwelling-house to be occupied under a licence when- - (a) the person advertises that the dwelling-house is or may be available to be occupied under a licence, or - (b) in the course of lettings agency work, the person informs any other person that the dwelling is or may be so available. - (3) But subsections (1)(a) and (2)(a) do not apply in relation to a person who publishes an advertisement in the course of a business that does not involve lettings agency work if the advertisement has been provided by another person.
+(1) For the purposes of section 16E a person markets a dwelling-house to let on a tenancy when-

-- (4) For the purposes of this section, "lettings agency work" means things done by a person in the course of a business in response to instructions received from- - (a) a person ("a prospective landlord") seeking to find another person to occupy a dwelling-house, or - (b) a person ("a prospective occupier") seeking to find a dwelling-house to occupy. - (5) However, "lettings agency work" does not include any of the following things when done by a person who does nothing else within subsection (4)- - (a) publishing advertisements or disseminating information; - (b) providing a means by which a prospective landlord or a prospective occupier can, in response to an advertisement or dissemination of information, make direct contact with a prospective occupier or prospective landlord; - (c) providing a means by which a prospective landlord and a prospective occupier can communicate directly with each other. - (6) "Lettings agency work" also does not include things of a description, or things done by a person of a description, specified for the purposes of this section in regulations made by the Secretary of State. - (7) Regulations under this section - (a) may make different provision for different purposes; - (b) are to be made by statutory instrument. - (8) A statutory instrument containing regulations under this section is subject to annulment in pursuance of a resolution of either House of Parliament."
+- (a) the person advertises that the dwelling-house is or may be available to let on a tenancy, or - (b) in the course of lettings agency work, the person informs any other person that the dwelling is or may be so available. - (2) For the purposes of section 16E a person markets a dwelling-house to be occupied under a licence when- - (a) the person advertises that the dwelling-house is or may be available to be occupied under a licence, or - (b) in the course of lettings agency work, the person informs any other person that the dwelling is or may be so available. - (3) But subsections (1)(a) and (2)(a) do not apply in relation to a person who publishes an advertisement in the course of a business that does not involve lettings agency work if the advertisement has been provided by another person. - (4) For the purposes of this section, "lettings agency work" means things done by a person in the course of a business in response to instructions received from- - (a) a person ("a prospective landlord") seeking to find another person to occupy a dwelling-house, or - (b) a person ("a prospective occupier") seeking to find a dwelling-house to occupy. - (5) However, "lettings agency work" does not include any of the following things when done by a person who does nothing else within subsection (4)- - (a) publishing advertisements or disseminating information; - (b) providing a means by which a prospective landlord or a prospective occupier can, in response to an advertisement or dissemination of information, make direct contact with a prospective occupier or prospective landlord; - (c) providing a means by which a prospective landlord and a prospective occupier can communicate directly with each other. - (6) "Lettings agency work" also does not include things of a description, or things done by a person of a description, specified for the purposes of this section in regulations made by the Secretary of State by statutory instrument. - (7) A statutory instrument containing regulations under this section is subject to annulment in pursuance of a resolution of either House of Parliament."

-15 Landlords acting through others
+14 Landlords acting through others

-In the 1988 Act, after section 16G (inserted by section 14 of this Act) insert -
+In the 1988 Act, after section 16F (inserted by section 13 of this Act) insert-

-"16H Landlords acting through others
+"16G Landlords acting through others